F0lha/elasticsearch/docs/ESOF/Report 3.md

 <a name="logical"/>
 Logical View
 ------------
+The Logical View is concerned with the functionality that the system provides to end-users.
+The UML Diagram used to describe this view, in this case, is the Package Diagram.

 A Package Diagram in the Unified Modeling Language depicts the dependencies between the packages that make up a model.
 Package diagrams can use packages that represent the different layers of a software system to illustrate the layered architecture of a software system.
 The dependencies between these packages can be adorned with labels/stereotypes to indicate the communication mechanism between the layers.
 The Package Diagram below represents the Logical View of Elasticsearch:
 <p align="center">
   <img src="images/package.png" >